 THE PROBLEM

-Each year, according to the 2023 landmark study from the Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania, over 750,000 people are arrested based on field drug test kits, known to give false positives.
-Although the true error rate of field drug tests on a national basis could not be determined, the study found that approximately 30,000 people are arrested each year, falsely implicated by a presumptive color-based test kit.
-The study noted that false positive rates of 15% and as high as 38% have been observed and determined that field drug test kits are likely the largest contributing factor in wrongful arrests and convictions in the United States.
+Each year, according to the field drug test study released in December 2023 by the Quattrone Center at the University of Pennsylvania Carey Law School, more than 750,000 people are arrested based on field drug tests known to produce false positives.
+Although the study found that the true nationwide error rate of field drug tests could not be determined, it estimated that approximately 30,000 people are arrested each year after being falsely implicated by a presumptive color-based test.

 https://www.law.upenn.edu/institutes/quattronecenter/reports/field-drug-test-study/